PawseySC/container-workflows/_episodes/08-rstudio.md

 ### Running a scripted R workflow on HPC with Shifter ###

-We can run the same analysis on HPC through command line using Shifter (no RStudio GUI..for now).
+We can run the same analysis on HPC through command line using Shifter.
+We can use the same container image, but rather than an RStudio GUI we'll use the `Rscript` command to execute the script.

 To get started let's pull the required R container image: